Krazete/sgmpalette/README.md

 ## Download

 To download a single sprite, right-click (or control-click) a sprite and select `Save Image As...`.
+For mobile devices, you can enable the `Download on Tap` button at the bottom of the page and tap on whichever sprite you want to download.

-To download a zipped folder of all sprites in the current spritesheet, click the `Download` button at the very bottom of the page.
+To download a zipped folder of all sprites in the current spritesheet, click the `Download ZIP` button at the bottom.

 Thanks to the following: